 In 2019, I began work on my novel Her.
 Like most of my ideas, it started as an image: a mother holding her young daughter, looking out over a crumbling road as a weary sun set on a sickened, dying world.

 I didn’t know then—how could anyone?

 Stories of pandemics like COVID-19 have haunted science fiction for centuries.
 It’s no mystery why: deadly viruses plague our human history, wiping out generations and crippling civilizations.
-In our effort to understand and control disease, we’ve played with pandemics inside the safety of a fictional sandbox.
+In our effort to understand and control disease, we’ve played with pandemics inside the safety of fictional sandboxes.

 But I have a problem: my sandbox fucking broke.

-Dawn, my protagonist, and her five-year-old daughter, Lily, navigate the collapse of society—our society—alone, lost, resource-poor and hunted by slavers, Wakers, and men who like to hurt women now that there’s no one left to stop them.
+Dawn, my protagonist, and her five-year-old daughter, Lily, navigate the collapse of society—our society—alone, lost, resource-poor, and hunted by slavers, Wakers, and the many men who like to hurt women now that there’s no one left to stop them.
 Death is no longer the worst-case scenario.

 Right now, our real-life hospitals are open.
 Our pharmacies still function.
 Our grocery stores are assuring us the essentials will still be there next week (on the backs of underpaid, undervalued workers, but that’s a rant for another day).
 COVID-19 hasn’t stolen our necessities, but we’ve already seen nurses begging for N95 masks, governors pleading for ventilators, and mothers sobbing for formula.